guyleonard/genomics_workshop/workshop_on_genomics.md

-We will be using a piece of software called '[conda](https://docs.conda.io/en/latest/)':mag:, this allow the easy installation lots of common bioinformatics software in a special 'environment' (think of it like a box :package:) without the need for admin access or other complications.
+We will be using a piece of software called '[conda](https://docs.conda.io/en/latest/)' :mag:, this allow the easy installation lots of common bioinformatics software in a special 'environment' (think of it like a box :package:) without the need for admin access or other complications.

 Since you are attending the Workshop on Genomics the software and all data is already installed for you!